jesse-prpic/JessePrpic_T1A1/README.md

 Whether it is through a computer, laptop, tablets, toys etc every device with an internet connection will have this IP address associated to it and there are reasons for this with the most common task is to have the IP to identify the host or a network, or identifying the particular location of the device (A Brief Introduction to the World of IP Addresses | Tripwire, n.d.).

-The difference between IPv4 and IPv6 is the age and capability of each, the IPv4 is the older of the two and has space up to 4 billion IP addresses, whereas the IPv6 holds space for trillions - ultimately replacing IPv4.
-This is due to IPv6 addresses being able to have the capacity of 8 sets of 4 characters (32 total, letters and numerals) separated by a colon, meanwhile IPv4 is at most 4 sets of 3 (12 numbers only) separated by a period.
+The difference between IPv4 and IPv6 is the age and capability of each.
+The IPv4 is the older of the two and has space up to 4 billion IP addresses, whereas the IPv6 holds space for trillions - ultimately replacing IPv4.
+By IPv6 having the address capacity of 8 sets of 4 characters (32 total, letters and numerals) separated by a colon, meanwhile IPv4 is at most 4 sets of 3 (12 numbers only) separated by a period.

-The main purpose of IP addresses is to map the web and send data to the right place, without this the internet would not be able to fulfil your data requests - you would not even be able to use social media, check your emails or browse the internet without it (What Is an IP Address and How Does It Work?, n.d.)
+The main purpose of IP addresses is being able to map out the web and send data to the right place, without this the internet would not be able to fulfil your data requests - you would not even be able to use social media, check your emails or browse the internet without it (What Is an IP Address and How Does It Work?, n.d.)

 If you want to find your IP address, you can simply type "What's my IP" into Google and it will display it amongst the top search results.